mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 As the *$group* stage receives documents from the previous stage, it uses the *expression* that we provide in the *_id* field to identify the group that this document belongs to.

 We're not going to use a complex expression.
 We're simply looking to group data by the *address.country* value.
 So we can state exactly that.
+> *Project* only the *address* field value for each document, then *group* all documents into one document per *address.country* value.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.listingsAndReviews.aggregate([ { "$project": { "address": 1, "_id": 0 }}, { "$group": { "_id": "$address.country" }}])